Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the 76ers, have one of the slowest tempos with 99.8 possessions per contest.

-- On the boards, the 76ers are ranked second in the NBA, conceding 41.2 rebounds per contest.
+- On the glass, the 76ers are second in the league, allowing 41.2 rebounds per contest.

-- Looking at assists, the 76ers are ranked sixth in the NBA, conceding 24.2 per contest.
+- Allowing 24.2 assists per contest, the 76ers are the sixth-ranked squad in the league.

-- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.
+- In terms of 3-pointers, the 76ers are fifth in the league, giving up 11.6 makes per game.

 Derrick White vs. the 76ers